SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 1. From the Data Definition folder, right-click and choose “New Data Definition“.
 <br>![](/exercises/ex4/images/04_03_0010.png)

 2. Enter the name of the projection view as Z_C_TRAVEL_M_XXX where XXX is your group number.
-Click “Next”, then “Finish”.
+Click “Next”.
 <br>![](/exercises/ex4/images/04_03_0020.png)

 3. Click “Next“.